 Thank goodness there was constant discrimination that motivated me to not accept society’s crap and blaze my own path.

-You can either let discrimination get you down and angry or you can use discrimination to motivate you to live your best life.
+It’s good to be furious over the Harvard Lawsuit.
+But, take your emotions and springboard upwards.
+You can let discrimination get you down and angry.
+Or you can use discrimination to motivate you to live your best life.